PEDAL STEEL OVERDUBS

 My name is Hamilton Belk, and I'm a session musician.
 I record pedal steel overdubs from my studio for bands and artists all over the world.
 I got into pedal steel for it's seemingly limitless versatility, and I quickly became enamored with its history and traditions.
 I suppose that's why I love exploring its frontiers just as much as I love playing 3 hour honky-tonk sets at the local dive.

-I do overdubs for $100 per song (incl. revisions), and I will play ANY genre.
-I've broken up my work samples into a few different tracks.
+I do overdubs for $150 per song (incl. revisions), and I will play ANY genre.
+I've broken up my work samples into a few different tracks so you can get a sense of my playing.
 "Nashville" has the more radio country and pop oriented sounds, "Traditional" has more old country, americana, and honky-tonk.
-"Indie" is indie rock, folk, etc. "Other" is everything else; hip-hop, jazz, electronic etc. + experimental performance and sound processing techniques.
+"Indie" is indie rock, folk etc. "folk _60s/70s" for the Bob Dylan, Neil Young, The Byrds vibes.
+"Other" is everything else; hip-hop, jazz, electronic etc. + experimental performance and sound processing techniques.

 Hopefully you'll hear something that resonates with your project.
 If not, drop me a line, and I should be able find a sample that does.

 "Hamilton is amazing.
 5 stars!
 I will be re-ordering with him soon!"
 (JD D)